Kevin Newman Player Props: Reds vs. Rays

 Kevin Newman At The Plate

-- Newman is batting .172 with a home run and a walk.
+- Newman has a double, two home runs and a walk while batting .242.

-- Newman has had a base hit in four of 10 games this season, and multiple hits once.
+- This season, Newman has tallied at least one hit in five of 11 games (45.5%), and had multiple hits twice.

-- He has homered in one of 10 games, and in 3.1% of his plate appearances.
+- In 11 games played this season, he has homered in two of them.

-- In three games this year (30.0%), Newman has picked up an RBI, including two games with multiple runs batted in.
+- In 36.4% of his games this year, Newman has picked up at least one RBI.
+In three of those games (27.3%) he recorded more than one RBI.

-- He has scored in three games this season (30.0%), but has had no multi-run games.
+- In four of 11 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.